 Diverse Student Needs

 Tailoring learning experiences to meet diverse needs is challenging.
-Differentiated instruction and flexible grouping strategies can ensure that all students' learning needs are met.
+Differentiated instruction and flexible grouping strategies can meet all students' learning needs.

 Reflective Insights from Educators